bijiuni/compu_bio/Lab7/README.md

                         retmax = 10)
 ```

-After checking that the results are proper, we saved the information into a dictionary:
+After checking the validity of results, we saved the information into a dictionary:
 ```
 dict_gp120 = dict(zip(list_name, list_seq))
 ```